Noma Dumezweni: Radio

 In radio, she has appeared in Jambula Tree, Seven Wonders of the Divided World, From Fact to Fiction, From Freedom to the Future, Handprint, Jane's Story, Sagila, Shylock, The Farming of Bones, The No. 1 Ladies Detective Agency, The Seven Ages of Car, The Bogus Woman and Breakfast with Mugabe.

 She voiced various roles in the BBC Radio 4 dramatic recordings of Ursula K. Le Guin's Earthsea and The Left Hand of Darkness.
-From 2004-2014, she intermittently voiced characters for the long-running BBC Radio 4 The No. 1 Ladies' Detective Agency.
+From 2004 to 2014, Dumezweni intermittently voiced characters for the long-running BBC Radio 4 The No. 1 Ladies' Detective Agency.

 Audiobooks

-She voiced the young adult adventure series Steeplejack by A. J. Hartley that is set in an imaginary world loosely resembling Victorian South Africa.
+She voiced the young adult adventure series Steeplejack by A. J. Hartley, which is set in an imaginary world loosely resembling Victorian South Africa.